 As more composite materials find a place on aircraft, boats, bridges and hundreds of other applications where part replacement is both difficult and expensive, OEM engineers are considering the repairability of structural and secondary composite components during the initial design phase of a project.

 Composites are increasingly being used to repair structures built with other materials, such as bridge beams, bridge decks, parking garages and pipelines, including underground systems.
-A number of specialty contractors, such as Structural Preservation Systems (Hanover, Md.) and Fyfe Co.
+A number of specialty contractors, such as Structural (Hanover, Md.) and Fyfe Co.
 LLC (San Diego, Calif.) use composite fabrics and precured reinforcement strips to add load capacity and strength to concrete floors and beams.
 Composites also can be used to repair product pipelines, such as natural gas and petroleum pipes at oil refineries and offshore platforms, and to rehabilitate underground storage tanks without the time and expense of excavation.
 A number of companies provide internal tank lining services, using various fiberglass products to meet the requirements for double-walled tanks and interstitial monitoring now in place.